fullmetaltac/interview-notes/devops/git.md

 M	hello.rb
 ```

-The `reset` command (by default) doesn’t change the working directory.
+The `reset` command (by default) doesn't change the working directory.
 So the working directory still has the unwanted comment in it.
 We can use the `checkout` command of the previous lab to remove the unwanted change from the working directory.

 **Note**: You could also have used the `git restore` command to restore just the single file.